PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 **Mandatory** argument: `-vcf`.

 -vcf
 : Path to a single VCF file or a file containing the list of VCF file paths (one per line), sorted by chromosome position.
 All VCF files must have the same set of samples.
 Use this when data for a sample has been split among multiple files (e.g. VCF files from large cohorts, such as UK Biobank).
+Input VCF files must at least comply with [Variant Call Format (VCF) Version >= 4.2](https://samtools.github.io/hts-specs/VCFv4.2.pdf).

 VCF files can have more than 1 sample and should be [bgzip](http://www.htslib.org/doc/bgzip.html) compressed.
 If not bgzip compressed, they will be automatically bgzipped.